abhabongse/paxter/docs/beginner-tutorials/quick-blogging.md

 Also, what happens if the command `@h1{...}` accidentally did _not_ surround the entire chunk of text?
-Let us look at this example in which the exclamation mark is located _outside_ of the command:
+Let’s look at this example in which the exclamation mark is located _outside_ of the command:

 ```paxter